creviceapp/creviceapp/docs/index.md

 });
 ```

-`ctx` is `ExecutionContext`, see [Crevice4 Core API/ExecutionContext](#executioncontext) for more details.
+_Note: `ctx` is `ExecutionContext`, see [Crevice4 Core API/ExecutionContext](#executioncontext) for more details._

 ## Press

-`Press` clause declares an action which will be executed only when the conditions, given by the context it to be declared, are fully filled, except for the last `On` clause's release event.
+`Press` clause declares an action which will be executed only when the conditions, given by the context it to be declared, are fully filled, except for the last clause's release event. `Press` clause is the last context of a gesture.

 ```cs
 On(Keys.RButton). // If you press mouse's right button,